Family Medicine Residency Program

 No minimum on the COMLEX or USMLE score.
 Evaluating applicants based upon multiple factors with COMLEX/USMLE scores being only one.

-Currently offering five positions each year.
+Currently offering four positions each year.

 No, a fully unopposed residency program.